-Please print: NONDISCRIMINATION / EQU COMPLAINT F (To be filed with the compliance of FORM
+NONDISCRIMINATION / EQUAL OPPORTUNITY COMPLAINT FORM

+(To be filed with the compliance officer as provided in AC-R) Please print:

 Name Date

 Address

-Telephone Another phone where you can be re eached
+Telephone Another phone where you can be reached

 During the hours of

 E-mail address

-I wish to compla ain against:
+I wish to complain against:

-Name of person, school (department), program, or act tivity
+Name of person, school (department), program, or activity

-background to t bu see it.
-Describe the incident, the participants, the have made to solve the problem.
-Be sure to note onal pages, if necessary.
+Specify your complaint by stating the problem as you see it.
+Describe the incident, the participants, the background to the incident, and any attempts you have made to solve the problem.
+Be sure to note relevant dates, times, and places.
+You may use additional pages, if necessary.